swcarpentry/DEPRECATED-boot-camps/python/README.md

 6. Create standalone Python scripts that can be run from the command line.

 We (the instructors) recognize that you all unavoidably have come with very different levels of background in Python programming.
-One-third of you are very experienced in basic Python and one-quarter of you are experienced with modules such as numpy and scipy - for those in that category, this section of the workshop may not be as novel as the other sections.
+One-third of you are experienced in basic Python and one-quarter of you are experienced with modules such as numpy and scipy - for those in that category, this section of the workshop may not be as novel as the other sections.
 However, we hope that the